SafelySignSymbol/django-sss-auth-boilerplate/README.rst

       }
     }

-You can access signup using {% url 'web3auth:web3auth_signup' %}.
+You can access signup using {% url 'sssauth:sssauth_signup' %}.

-If you have any questions left, head to the example app https://github.com/Bearle/django-web3-auth/tree/master/example
+If you have any questions left, head to the example app https://github.com/Bearle/django-sss-auth/tree/master/example

 Important details and FAQ
 -------------------------

-1. *If you set a custom address field (WEB3AUTH_USER_ADDRESS_FIELD), it MUST be unique (unique=True).*
+1. *If you set a custom address field (SSSAUTH_USER_ADDRESS_FIELD), it MUST be unique (unique=True).*

 This is needed because if it's not, the user can register a new account with the same address as the other one, meaning that the user can now login as any of those accounts (sometimes being the wrong one).